Home » Recipes » Desserts » How to Make Krumkake

 Krumkake-Grill

 Remove the cookies carefully and roll them with a krumkake roller.
 It helps to have a rolling tool with a handle.
-Growing up, I remember making them with just the cone shape (no handle) and also one that was metal.
-And let me tell you, it was not easy on the fingers!
+Growing up, we remember making them with just the cone shape (no handle) and also one that was metal.
+And let us tell you, it was not easy on the fingers!
 So definitely look for one that is wooden and with a handle.

 Krumkake-Roll